BabylonJS/Documentation/content/How_To/Particles/pcs_creation.md

 ![use groupId](/img/how_to/particles/points2.jpg)

--   <Playground id="#UI95UC#1" title="Pass A Function" description="Simple example of passing a function to add point cloud points." image=""/>
+-   <Playground id="#UI95UC#1" title="Pass A Function" description="Simple example of passing a function to add point cloud points."/>

 ## Add Surface / Volume Points